Sudanese refugee crisis: Background

-Internally-displaced people
+Internally displaced people

+In November 2023, the UN said the conflict created the largest child displacement crisis in the world.
+53% of those who have been internally displaced due to the conflict are children.

-The United Nations said on 23 December that the fighting in Sudan had produced 5.6 million internally displaced persons.
+The United Nations said on 23 December 2023 that the fighting in Sudan had produced 5.6 million internally displaced persons.
 1.7 million of them were reported to have fled or been displaced from Khartoum alone.
 Some of them faced difficulties such as the presence of roadblocks and robberies along the roads.
 The Norwegian Refugee Council said that there were about 300 refugees from Khartoum who had fled southeast to El-Gadarif.
 3,000 refugees from Khartoum fled to Tunay bah refugee camp, which already hosts 28,000 Ethiopian refugees, in eastern Sudan, while at least 20,000 fled to Wad Madani.
 Up to 260,000 people fled to White Nile State, which borders South Sudan.
 Up to 37,000 people were thought to have been displaced across Nyala, the capital of South Darfur.
 The IOM said that all of Sudan's 18 states experienced displacement, with most refugees coming from Khartoum, which accounted for about 69 percent of the total number of displaced people, followed by West Darfur with more than 17 percent.
 More than 32,000 people were internally displaced when fighting between the SAF and the rebel SPLM-N (al-Hilu faction) broke out in Blue Nile State in June, while 83,000 were displaced in South Kordofan.

+By February 2025, there were more than 8.8 million internally displaced persons (IDPs), making Sudan the largest host of IDPs globally.
+The International Organization for Migration estimated that 31% of IDPs originated from Khartoum state, followed by 18% from South Darfur state and 15% from North Darfur state.

+By September 2025, Sudan had 6.2 million internally displaced people and was facing the largest internal displacement crisis in the world.

+Living conditions

+By January 2025, nearly five million people, representing about 44% of Sudan's displaced population, were living in a range of displacement sites across the country's 18 states, including camps, collective centres, informal settlements and other temporary locations, while the remaining 56% are staying in host communities.
+Many displacement sites are severely overcrowded and fall below WHO minimum standards, with limited access to basic services, inadequate WASH facilities and overstretched local resources.
+In Kassala, numerous sites lack sufficient latrines, and in Gedaref host communities have struggled to absorb new arrivals from eastern Gezira.
+Rising cholera cases in Gedaref, particularly among IDPs, have further strained the response, as displacement sites are dispersed across many locations with differing population sizes, complicating efforts to provide consistent and effective assistance.

+The conflict has driven large numbers of people from urban centres such as Khartoum, where water systems were relatively stronger, into rural areas with far fewer essential services.
+This movement has caused overcrowding in regions already short of resources, with inadequate water and sanitation infrastructure.